 Puzzling out Pacific migrations is a ready-to-use cross-curricular teaching resource.
 It uses The Long Pause Connected article as the starting point.

 The Polynesian Voyaging Society’s website includes educational resources from around the world that support voyaging education.
 Our articles covering navigating without instruments have strong links to these resources and the Society’s stories about voyaging.

-In this article from the Journal of the Royal Society of New Zealand, Atholl Anderson discusses how perspectives of Māori voyaging technologies have changed since the 19th century, and current views and theories.
+In this 2017 article from the Journal of the Royal Society of New Zealand, Atholl Anderson discusses how perspectives of Māori voyaging technologies have changed since the 19th century.
+Since this article, investigations using wind tunnels and towing tank experiments have found that Pacific craft from the 15th century could sail to windward.
+Explore this further in The sailing performance of ancient Polynesian canoes and the early settlement of East Polynesia, Archaeology in Oceania, Vol. 0 (2022): 1–17.
+DOI: 10.1002/arco.5277.

 In this article, from the University of Waikato, meet Dr Haki Tuaupiki, who is researching ancestral ocean navigation.
 His research explores traditional narratives in te reo, including waiata, karakia and whakataukī, to understand how the sun and stars, the movement of wind and clouds, ocean currents, bird and whale migration and seasonal patterns helped to guide ancient ancestors.
 Included is a video Ancestral ocean navigation.